Grilled Salmon

-Rubbed with spices and grilled to flavorful perfection, Grilled Salmon with Avocado Salsa is a fresh and healthy dinner for the whole family.
-Best part of all, it comes together in less than 30 minutes!
+Rubbed with delicious spices and grilled to flavorful perfection, this Grilled Salmon recipe is a fresh dinner for the whole family.
+The best part of all, it is served with Avocado Salsa and everything comes together in less than 30 minutes!

 overhead shot of a large plate with grilled salmon fillets topped with avocado salsa